-Applications sent by any other means (e.g. by fax or by e-mail) or delivered to other addresses will be rejected.
+Applications sent with not sealed envelopes and by any other means (e.g. by fax, by e-mail or by PEC-certified email) or delivered to other addresses will be rejected.

 Please note that incomplete applications may be rejected.
 Lead applicants are advised to verify that their application is complete using the checklist (Section 7 of Part B of the grant application form).